DougAnderson444/blastkids/README.md

 ## Rationale

-If you want to use Delegatable Anonymous Credentials the verification key (VK) becomes long.
-Since a VK is simply several BLS12-381 public keys (PKs) we can use a derivation algorithm such as EIP-2333 in order to derive the long VK from a single root PK given any length:written.
+If you want to use Delegatable Anonymous Credentials the verification key (`VK`) becomes as long as the credential entries.
+Since a `VK` is simply several BLS12-381 public keys (`PK`s) we can use a derivation algorithm such as EIP-2333 in order to derive the long `VK` from a single root `PK` given any length.

 ## Installation